Methodology & reading guide

 • It is not an empirical model of Tinder/Hinge/Bumble.
 Internal algorithms are not public.

-• It does not reproduce rare events (romance scams, harassment, violence risks) — these belong in the Safety & Trust chapter.
+• It does not reproduce rare events (romance scams, harassment, violence risks).
+These belong in the Safety & Trust chapter.

 • It is not therapy, counseling, or self-help.